Asset creation process

 Both the developers and artists have to consider the capabilities of the device and the graphics engine.
 Microsoft HoloLens has all of the computational and graphics built into the device.
 It shares the capabilities developers would find on a mobile platform.

-The creation process for assets is the same regardless of whether you're targeting an experience for a holographic device or an immersive device.
-The primary thing to note is the device capability as mentioned above as well as scale since you can see the real world in mixed reality you will want to maintain the correct scale based on the experience.
+The asset creation process is the same whether your experience targets a holographic device or an immersive device.
+The primary thing to note is the device capability and scale.
+You can see the real world in mixed reality, so you'll want to maintain the correct scale based on the experience.